angelovangel/faster/README.md

 ## Install

-Compiled binaries are provided for x86_64 Linux, macOS and Windows - just download and run.
+Compiled binaries are provided for x86_64 Linux, macOS and Windows - just download from the releases section and run.
+You will have to make the file executable (`chmod a+x fastq-stats...`) and for MacOS, allow running external apps in your security settings.
 If you need to run it on something else (your phone?!), you will have to compile it yourself (which is pretty easy though).
-Below is an example on how to setup a Rust toolchain and download and compile `fastq-stats`:
+Below is an example on how to setup a Rust toolchain and compile `fastq-stats`:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh